quii/learn-go-with-tests/structs/readme.md

 - `string` does not have such a method, so it doesn't satisfy the interface
 - etc.

-That's because in Go **interface resolution is implicit**.
+In Go **interface resolution is implicit**.
 If the type you pass in matches what the interface is asking for, it will compile.

 ### Decoupling